siddeshwarnavink/kyte/README.md

 ## Contributing

 Contribution helps in making this library more stable.
 You can contribute to this library if you find any bugs or if you feel some things can be improved.
-But before you do so, make sure you read the [Contributing Guide](./CONTRIBUTING.md) to get a clear understanding of the project structure.